ZcashFoundation/zebra/book/src/user/parameters.md

 https://zips.z.cash/protocol/protocol.pdf#grothparameters

-In Zebra, this 3 public files are mapped into 2 structures:
+In Zebra, these 3 public files are mapped into 2 structures:

 ```rust
 /// Groth16 Zero-Knowledge Proof spend and output parameters for the Sapling circuit.